GaloisInc/BESSPIN-GFE/README.md

 3. Program the FPGA with the bit file using the Vivado hardware manager.
 4. Run `./rel_1_test.sh` from the top level of the gfe repo

 A passing test will not display any error messages.
 All failing tests will report errors.
-Some of the GFE tests use the python unittesting framework which

 TODO: Insert example of passing test